eTyradelli/responsive-slider/README.md

 Hello!
 Thanks for visiting.
 I'm Eleana and I'm a Junior Frontend Developer from Greece.

 This is an attempt at a responsive fullpage slider with some text and image transitions.
 The layout changes a little depending on screen sizes.
+On touch screens the user can also swipe left or right to navigate between slides.

 ### Screenshot